Mental Health Counseling and Therapist in Westchester and Putnam Counties

 What Is Mental Illness?

-Mental illness is a condition that affects a person’s thinking, feeling, mood, or behavior.
-The conditions may be infrequent or longer-lasting, affecting someone’s ability to relate to others and function each day.
-Mental illness does not discriminate, and it can affect anyone regardless of age, gender, geography, income, social status, race/ethnicity, religion/spirituality, sexual orientation, background, or other aspects of cultural identity.
-Mental illness is common where millions of Americans will deal with a condition in their lives.
-In the United States, the National Alliance on Mental Illness estimates that almost 1 in 5 adults will experience mental health problems each year.
-The National Institute of Mental Health (NIMH) estimates that 5-10% of the United States population deals with mental health issues each year.
+Mental illness is a condition that affects a person’s behavior, thinking, mood, and feelings.
+The conditions may be infrequent or longer lasting, but they are likely to affect the person’s ability to relate to others and function on a daily basis.
+Mental illness does not discriminate, and it can affect anyone regardless of gender, age, geography, income, social status, religion/spirituality, race/ethnicity, sexual orientation, background, or any other aspects of cultural identity.

-There are many types of mental health conditions such as anxiety, depression, personality disorders, bipolar, schizophrenia, addiction, substance abuse, impulse control disorders, eating disorders, Post-Traumatic Stress Disorder (PTSD), etc. Sometimes a person does not have any formal mental health issue but dealing with a crisis effectively.
-For example, COVID-19 has put a tremendous burden on our society, testing everyone’s coping skills.
-Individuals have a certain amount of understandable worry and concern, but this might not rise to a mental health condition level.
+There are many different types of mental health conditions, including anxiety, depression, personality disorders, schizophrenia, bipolar, substance abuse, eating disorders, and PTSD.
+Sometimes, a person may not even have a formal mental health issue but is simply unable to deal with a crisis effectively.
+For example, COVID-19 has tremendously burdened our society, testing everyone’s coping skills.
+This can lead to heightened anxiety, depression, and other mental health issues.

 How Do You Treat Mental Illness?